 Aftershocks are commonly removed from observed earthquake catalogs during probabilistic seismic hazard analyses, assuming that mainshocks follow a Poisson distribution.
 However, the strong aftershocks that follow an earthquake may cause more damage than the mainshock and should not be underestimated.
 As there is not enough time to repair damage between the mainshock and subsequent aftershocks, buildings can suffer cumulative damage from aftershocks, which can lead to additional casualties and property losses (Bi et al., 2022).
-For example, after the 1976 M7.8 Tangshan earthquake in China, most houses in the aftershock zone collapsed, 35 and the railway lines on the deck of a local bridge were damaged during the M7.1 and M6.9 aftershocks (Lv et al., 2007).
-The M5.0 aftershock that followed the 2003 M8.0 Hokkaido earthquake in Japan caused a secondary fire disaster due to a spilled tank (Zhao et al., 2005).
-The M6.3 aftershock that followed the 2010 M7.1 Christchurch earthquake in New Zealand caused damage to buildings, 146 deaths, and over 300 people to go missing (Zhang et al., 2011).
-Lv et al. (2007) statistically analyzed the aftershocks that followed 21 M >7.0 mainshocks in China and found that the proportion of peak ground accelerations caused by aftershocks that exceeded that of the mainshock was 76.2%; that is, aftershocks may cause more severe damage than the mainshock.
-Therefore, ignoring the impact of aftershocks may underestimate the seismic risk in some areas.
+For example, after the 1976 M{7.8} Tangshan earthquake in China, most houses in the aftershock zone collapsed, and the railway lines on the deck of a local bridge were damaged during the $M{7,1}$ and $M{6,9}$ aftershocks (Lv et al., 2007).
+The $M{5.0}$ aftershock that followed the 2003 $M{8.0}$ Hokkaido earthquake in Japan caused a secondary fire disaster due to a spilled tank (Zhao et al., 2005).
+The $M{6.3}$ aftershock that followed the 2010 $M{7,1}$ Canterbury earthquake in New Zealand caused damage to buildings, 146 deaths, and over 300 people to go missing (Zhang et al., 2011).
+Lv et al. (2007) statistically analyzed the aftershocks that followed 21 M > 7.0 mainshocks in China and found that the proportion of peak ground accelerations caused by aftershocks that exceeded that of the mainshock was 76.2 %; that is, aftershocks may cause more severe damage than the mainshock.
+Therefore, ignoring the impact of aftershocks may lead to underestimation of the seismic risk in some areas.
 The cumulative damage-induced losses caused by strong aftershocks have attracted considerable attention in the field of disaster and catastrophe insurance modeling (Xiong, 2019).

 Cornell (1968) proposed the classical probabilistic seismic hazard analysis (PSHA) method, and based on that work, Wiemer (2000) proposed the aftershock probabilistic seismic hazard analysis (APSHA).
-Gallovič & Brokešová (2008) 50 combined the generalized form of the Omori law (Omori, 1894; Utsu, 1961; Utsu et al, 1995) that was given by Shcherbakov et al. (2004), refined the APSHA steps and parameterizations, and analyzed the seismic hazard probability of aftershocks that followed several earthquakes as case studies.
-Shen & Yang (2018) used the APSHA 55 method established by Gallovič & Brokešová (2008) to analyze the aftershock seismic hazard probability of the 2017 M7.0 Jiuzhaigou earthquake in China.
-In addition, many scholars have derived the influence of aftershocks on seismic hazard analysis by using analytical solutions (Yeo & Cornell, 2009; Marzocchi & taroni, 2014; Iervolino et al., 2014; Davoudi et al., 2020; Taroni & Akinci, 2021).
-Boyd (2012) and Xu & Wu (2017) used the Epidemic-type Aftershock Sequence (ETAS, Ogata, 1988,1998) 60 model to generate catalogs with and without aftershocks.
+Gallovič and Brokešová (2008) combined the generalized form of the Omori law (Omori, 1894; Utsu, 1961; Utsu et al., 1995) that was given by Shcherbakov et al. (2004), refined the APSHA steps and parameterizations, and analyzed the seismic hazard probability of aftershocks that followed several earthquakes as case studies.
+Shen and Yang (2018) used the APSHA method established by Gallovič and Brokešová (2008) to analyze the aftershock seismic hazard probability of the 2017 $M{7,0}$ Jiuzhaigou earthquake in China.
+In addition, many scholars have derived the influence of aftershocks on seismic hazard analysis using analytical solutions (Yeo and Cornell, 2009; Marzocchi and Taroni, 2014; Iervolino et al., 2014; Davoudi et al., 2020; Taroni and Akinci, 2021).
+Boyd (2012) and Xu and Wu (2017) used the epidemic-type aftershock sequence (ETAS; Ogata, 1988, 1998) model to generate catalogs with and without aftershocks.
 They used a spatially smooth seismicity model to calculate the impact of aftershock clusters for probabilistic seismic hazard analysis.
-Canales & Baan (2020) used the Poisson model to generate mainshock sequences and the ETAS model to generate aftershock sequences.
-Field et al. (2021) use the Third Uniform California Earthquake Rupture Forecast (UCERF3) ETAS model (UCERF3-ETAS) to evaluate the effects of declustering and Poisson assumptions on seismic hazard estimates.
+Canales and Baan (2020) used the Poisson model to generate mainshock sequences and the ETAS model to generate aftershock sequences.
+Field et al. (2022) used the Third Uniform California Earthquake Rupture Forecast (UCERF3) ETAS model (UCERF3-ETAS) to evaluate the effects of declustering and Poisson assumptions on seismic hazard estimates.
 Wang et al. (2022) compared the ETAS-simulated hazard with approximations based on the declustered Poisson approach (DP), the nondeclustered Poisson approach (NDP), and the recently proposed sequence-based PSHA (Iervolino et al., 2014).